voidtools/etp_server/README.md

 SITE EVERYTHING
 ---------------

-The Everything ETP/FTP server extends FTP with the command SITE EVERYTHING.
+The Everything ETP/FTP server extends FTP with the command <code>SITE EVERYTHING</code>.

 The Everything client uses this extension to request search results.

-You can use the SITE command to check if the ETP/FTP server supports the EVERYTHING extension.
+You can use the <code>SITE</code> command to check if the ETP/FTP server supports the <code>SITE EVERYTHING</code> extension.

 <dl>
 <dt>SITE EVERYTHING CASE &lt;x&gt;</dt><dd>(Match case if x is nonzero)</dd>